Kianoush-h/Keyloger/README.md

 I created a simple keyloger that saves every 10 keyboard inputs into a txt file.

+### What is a keylogger used for?
+A keylogger (short for keystroke logger) is software that tracks or logs the keys struck on your keyboard, typically in a covert manner so that you don't know that your actions are being monitored.

+### Can a keylogger be detected?
+Detecting keyloggers can range from being very easy to very difficult depending upon how and what was installed.
+Keyloggers can be installed through random infections or through direct access to your device.

 Moreover, please feel free to give us your feedback to share your experience.

 Email: haratiank2@gmail.com